carbon-language/carbon-lang/llvm/docs/AMDGPUModifierSyntax.rst

 and so on, except that the last value controls destination.
 The value 0 selects the low bits, while 1 selects the high bits.

-Note. op_sel modifier affects 16-bit operands only.
+Note: op_sel modifier affects 16-bit operands only.
 For 32-bit operands the value specified by op_sel must be 0.

 GFX9 and GFX10 only.